milicolazo/Pyedra/README.md

 --------------------------------------------------------------------------------

 ## Requirements
-You need Python 3.6 or later to run Pyedra.
+You need Python 3.8 to run Pyedra.

 ## Installation
 Clone this repo and then inside the local directory execute